tianyic/only_train_once_personal_footprint/visual_examples/README.md

 - One node group is **unprunable** if it is outlined by dash lines.

 - Nodes with black font color have trainable variables.
 Otherwise, the font color becomes white.

+We will provide more explanations for the visualization [`erasing`](https://github.com/tianyic/only_train_once/tree/main/visual_examples/erasing) mode.